oyranos-cms/oyranos-cms.github.io/wiki/LibCmpx.md

 `$ make`
 `$ make install`

-Updates can be made by typing:
+Updates can be obtained by typing:

 `$ git pull`